 Spending the Las Fallas festival with Somi and Yeji, our two Korean friends we met at a wine tasting in Porto, meant a whole world of new experiences to us.
 We learned something about the world and a great deal about our own selves.
 We even opened a Couchsurfing account because of all the wondrous stories Yeji and Somi told us about their trip!

 That’s me in the middle, with Yeji and Somi…

 Yeji and Somi were so much fun.
-And they even prepared South Korean dished for us.
-Unfortunately we couldn't find the original vegetables they use in Korea, so they had to improvise.
+And they even prepared South Korean dishes for us.
+Unfortunately we couldn’t find the original vegetables they use in Korea, so they had to improvise.
 However, the end result was sooo delicious.

 What better pastime for the kids than play with firecrackers in the middle of the road can there be?
 The smaller the child, the less dangerous are the firecrackers parents buy.
 Bigger kids can play with noisier ones.
 It is really intriguing to see toddlers that only recently learned to walk, throwing firecrackers.
 And that makes them so happy!
 The locals really have a taste for gunpowder from a young age.
 People coming from other parts of the world are really puzzled by this attitude.

 Children are taught from a very young age how to throw firecrackers so they won’t get hurt.
 But this is a fun reserved only for once a year, during the Fallas festival.
 Otherwise it is illegal to play with firecrackers, except for weddings, anniversaries and other major parties and festivals, but these are usually organized by the pyrotechnic companies.

 On the last day of the festival, after seeing and especially hearing the big mascleta in front of the Town Hall, the four of us went to see the winning falla.
 On the way, we stopped to see a smaller mascleta, in one of the neighborhoods.
 I have no idea what the guy in the picture above wanted to do with the cigarette.
 Lit up the mascleta before time?